a woman sitting on a bench looking at a skyline

 • Distinguished Talent Visa (Subclass 124/858) - This is for people with extraordinary talent recognised globally in either a profession, sport, the arts, or academia and research.

-• Temporary Work (Short Stay Specialist) Visa (Subclass 400) - Allows you to work temporarily or take part in activities in Australia for up to three months.
+• Temporary Work (Short Stay Specialist) Visa (Subclass 400) – This visa allows you to work temporarily or take part in activities in Australia for up to three months.

 Australian visa requirements